 G. Aaron Rogers, MD FACS

-Dr. Rogers is a member of the American Academy of Otolaryngology – Head & Neck Surgery, American College of Surgeons, the American Academy of Otolaryngic Allergy, and the Georgia Society of Otolaryngology.
-Dr. Rogers completed ear nose and throat residency program and internship at Emory University.
-He grew up in Florida, attending Florida State University and the University of South Florida for college and medical school.
+Professional memberships include the American Academy of Otolaryngology–Head and Neck Surgery, American College of Surgeons, American Academy of Otolaryngic Allergy, and the Georgia Society of Otolaryngology.
+Undergraduate education was completed at Florida State University, followed by medical school training at University of South Florida and residency training at Emory University.

 Publications: